cloudfoundry-community-attic/LEGACY-bosh-getting-started/deploying-sample-release.md

 ### Elastic IPs

-Currently, until BOSH adds DNS support, you'll need IP address per VM that BOSH manages.
-BOSH can provision and deprovision VMs on its own; yet you need to pre-provision the IP addresses.
+Currently, until BOSH adds DNS support, you'll need one IP address per VM so that each job within the release can reference the other VMs.

+BOSH can provision and deprovision VMs on its own; but you need to pre-provision the IP addresses.

 In AWS, that's one Elastic IP per managed VM.
 BOSH will manage the attachment of the IPs to the VMs.
 You will tell BOSH about the Elastic IPs in your deployment manifest later.